cesardmoro/lenovo-v330-opencore-monterey/README.md

   - WhateverGreen v1.5.8.

 ### Drivers
-Taken from OpenCore v0.7.9 Release.
+Taken from OpenCore v0.8.4 Debug.

 - AudioDxe.efi (required only for the Boot Chime).
 - HfsPlus.efi.